ml-research/rational_activations/README.md

 For CUDA 10.1 (and thus 1.4.0>=torch>= 1.5.0), download the wheel corresponding to your python3 version in the _wheelhouse_ repo and install it with:

-    pip3 install pau-0.0.16-101-cp{your_version}-manylinux2014_x86_64.whl
+    pip3 install rational-0.0.16-101-cp{your_version}-manylinux2014_x86_64.whl

-If you encounter any trouble installing pau, please contact [this person](quentin.delfosse@cs.tu-darmstadt.de).
+If you encounter any trouble installing rational, please contact [this person](quentin.delfosse@cs.tu-darmstadt.de).

-## 4. Using PAU in Neural Networks
+## 4. Using Rational in Neural Networks

-PAU can be integrated in the same way as any other common activation function.
+Rational can be integrated in the same way as any other common activation function.

 ~~~~
 import torch
-from pau_torch import PAU
+from rational_torch import Rational

 model = torch.nn.Sequential(
     torch.nn.Linear(D_in, H),
-    PAU(), # e.g. instead of torch.nn.ReLU()
+    Rational(), # e.g. instead of torch.nn.ReLU()
     torch.nn.Linear(H, D_out),
 )
 ~~~~